gbossert/pylstar/README.md

 As stated by G. Holzman in its reference book, a MAT is "an Oracle that give answers to membership queries and strong equivalence queries.".

 The general idea of the algorithm :
-1. create an observation table with the list of input messages accepted by the target
+1. create an observation table with the list of input messages accepted by the target.
-2. while the observation table is not closed and complete
+2. while the observation table is not closed and complete.
-  1. stimulate the target with specifly crafted input requests
+  1. stimulate the target with specifly crafted input requests.
-  2. store request outputs in the observation table
+  2. store request outputs in the observation table.
-3. build an hypothesis automata out of the observation table
+  3. build an hypothesis automata out of the observation table.
-3. search for a counter-example by comparing the behavior of the hypothesis against the target
+3. search for a counter-example by comparing the behavior of the hypothesis against the target.
-4. if a counter-example is found
+4. if a counter-example is found.
-  1. update the observation table according to the counter-example
+  1. update the observation table according to the counter-example.
   2. returns to step 2.
-5. if no counter-example was found, the hypothesis is said valid (up to specific probability)
+5. if no counter-example was found, the hypothesis is said valid (up to specific probability).

 ## About pylstar
 pylstar is a free and open source Python implementation of the LSTAR Grammatical inference algorithm.